truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 Do not use early-release software for critical tasks.
 {{< /hint >}}

-**September , 2024**

-iXsystems is pleased to release TrueNAS 24.10-RC.1!
-This release candidate version has software component updates and new features that are in the polishing phase as well as fixes for issues discovered in 24.10-BETA.1.

-Notable changes:

-*

-<a href="https://ixsystems.atlassian.net/issues/?filter=10887" target="_blank">Click here for the full changelog</a> of completed tickets that are included in the 24.10-RC.1 release.
-{{< include file="/static/includes/JiraFilterInstructions.md" >}}

-### 24.10-BETA.1 Known Issues

-*

-<a href="https://ixsystems.atlassian.net/issues/?filter=10886" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.10-RC.1 that are being resolved in a future TrueNAS release.

-## 24.10-RC.1 Changelog

-{{< hint type=warning title="Early Release Software" >}}
-Early releases are intended for testing and feedback purposes.
-Do not use early-release software for critical tasks.
-{{< /hint >}}

 **September 26, 2024**

 iXsystems is pleased to release TrueNAS 24.10-RC.1!